 7. Artificial Intelligence (AI)

 Artificial intelligence (AI) refers to the simulation of human intelligence in machines that are programmed to think like humans and mimic their actions.
-Artificial intelligence systems include predictive systems, audio processing, speech to text, and natural language processing.
+Artificial intelligence systems include predictive systems, audio processing, speech-to-text, and natural language processing.

 Understand the role played by AI in enterprise UX design in this blog.